projectsveltos/addon-controller/README.md

 The goal of the project is to provide declarative and policy driven APIs to provision any set of features (like Helm charts, ingress controllers, CNIs, storage classes and other resources) in a given set of Kubernetes clusters.

 ## How it works
-The project follows the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and it uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster
+The project follows the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and it uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster.

 The project requires ClusterAPI to be installed in such cluster [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api).